Two pathways to a U.S. law degree

-International students can either apply directly to the J.D. program, or they can apply to the LL.M program with the option to transfer into the J.D. program.
+International students can either apply directly to the J.D. program, or they can apply to the LL.M program with the option to transfer to the J.D. program.

 This is the traditional pathway to a U.S. law degree.
-Applicants admitted to the J.D. program will join a class of approximately 200 students from the across the U.S. who are pursuing the J.D.
-The advantages to direct admission include earlier integration into the UB J.D. community, the ability to participate in the EXPLOR program after the first year and the award of academic scholarships for those who qualify.
-The admissions process is the same as that of a U.S. based J.D. applicant.
+Applicants admitted to the J.D. program will join a class of approximately 200 students from the across the United States.
+The advantages to direct admission include earlier integration into the UB J.D. community, the ability to participate in the EXPLOR program after the first year, and eligibility for academic scholarships for those who qualify.
+The admissions process is the same as that for a U.S.-based J.D. applicant.
 This includes submission of a valid LSAT score.

-Applicants who have a first degree in law have the opportunity to transfer to the J.D. program after completion of the LL.M. in The Law of the United States.
-Admission to the J.D. is guaranteed if the student completes the LL.M. with a GPA of 3.0 or higher.
+Applicants with a first degree in law have the opportunity to transfer to the J.D. program after completing the LL.M. in the Law of the United States (LOTUS).
+Admission to the J.D. program is guaranteed if the student completes the LL.M. with a GPA of 3.0 or higher.

 Learn more about the LL.M. and the application process.